JohnNesbit/Non-Linear-best-fit-algorithm/README.md

 ![](https://github.com/JohnNesbit/Non-Linear-best-fit-algorithm/blob/main/results/Figure_1.png?raw=true)

-Ex2 - The second example is of a graph where y is proportional to x and then inverley proportional after 5 x with random noise.
+Ex2 - The second example is of a graph where y is proportional to x and then inversely proportional after 5 x with random noise.

 ![](https://github.com/JohnNesbit/Non-Linear-best-fit-algorithm/blob/main/results/Figure_2.png?raw=true)